tests-always-included/wick/formulas/wick-base/README.md

     # --daemon enables --no-skel --system and disables --move-home
     wickMakeUser --daemon --home=/opt/myserver --name="MyServer" myserver

-Returns zero on success, one if required arguments are not passed in.
+Returns 0 on success, 1 if required arguments are not passed in.

 `wickPackage()`